HL7NZ/nhi/input/pagecontent/general.md

 Production accounts will be assigned to the silver usage plan.
 If an Organisation wishes to be assigned to the gold usage plan, they should contact the Te Whatu Ora [NHI access team](mailto:NHI_Access@health.govt.nz)

 If an application reaches its usage plan limit an HTTP 429 error will be returned.
-The expected behaviour is that the application will retry several times with an exponentially increasing delay
+The expected behaviour is that the application will retry several times with an exponentially increasing delay.

 ##### GEO Restriction